 The DTC is owner and operator of the DPM.
 The Detroit People Mover is a fully automated, light rail system that operates on an elevated, single-track guide way loop in Detroit's central business district.
 The system provides connections between the courts and administrative offices of several levels of government, sport arenas, exhibition centers, major hotels, and commercial, banking and retail districts.
 Service is frequent, unencumbered by vehicle or pedestrian traffic, and conveniently available throughout the central business district.
 The integration of eight of the thirteen People Mover stations into pre-existing structures links over 9 million square feet that allows patrons to travel unimpeded by outside elements.

 The DPM guideway is completely elevated and can be currently accessed at any of the 13 passenger stations which are spaced predominately at quarter-mile intervals around the alignment.
 Stations are accessible to elderly and disabled persons.
 GM Renaissance Center underwent a two-year renovation and reopened on November 22, 2004.
-Eight of the 13 People Mover stations (Times Square, Huntington Place, Riverfront, Financial District, Millender Center, GM Renaissance Center, Greektown, Grand Circus Park) are integrated into adjacent buildings, and the remaining five free-standing stations (Michigan, Fort/Cass, Bricktown, Cadillac Center, Broadway) are designed to facilitate direct access from future developments at the platform level if and when that is appropriate.
+Eight of the 13 People Mover stations (Times Square, Huntington Place, West Riverfront, Financial District, Millender Center, GM Renaissance Center, Greektown, Grand Circus Park) are integrated into adjacent buildings, and the remaining five free-standing stations (Michigan, Fort/Cass, Bricktown, Cadillac Center, Broadway) are designed to facilitate direct access from future developments at the platform level if and when that is appropriate.

 Each of the 13 DPM stations contains major works of art.
 These works generate considerable interest, promote ridership and enhance the appearance of the system.
 In addition, the 18-piece exhibit, collectively named Art in the Stations, has won numerous national as well as international recognition for outstanding public art.